Belfast School Of Theology

 MA Scholarship

-10 New Scholarships to be Awarded for our MA in Practical Theology.
+Up to 15 New Scholarships to be Awarded in the

 Information:

-Belfast School of Theology is pleased to announce the establishment of ten new scholarships for students enrolling in the MA in Practical Theology course in September 2025.
+Belfast School of Theology is pleased to announce the establishment of new scholarships for students enrolling in the MA in Practical Theology course in September 2026.
 Each scholarship will cover 50% of the total cost (course fees and enrolment fees) of the two-year MA programme.

 Terms & Conditions